InSyncWithFoo/ryecharm/docs/ruff/linting.md

 In <i>Command line</i> mode, the executable is invoked after every keystroke.

-This is equivalent to running `ruff check --no-fix --exit-zero --quiet` with the file as input.
+This is equivalent to running `ruff check --no-fix` with the file as input.

 ## LSP modes